MicrosoftDocs/power-automate-docs/articles/bttn-button-flows.md

 1. Be sure to authorize Microsoft Flow to use your bttns when you sign into the bttn service.

    This step is crtical.
-If you don't authorize Microsoft Flow to use your bttns, you will not be able to see, or connect to your bttns from Microsoft Flow.
+If you don't authorize Microsoft Flow to use your bttns, you cannot see, or connect to your bttns from Microsoft Flow.

      ![authorize](./media/bttn-button-flows/authorize-bttn.png)